 “Japandi uses neutral and warm tones, or sometimes cooler hues and pastels, that encourage rest,” says Machado-Rosas.
 So be sure to work in pale, soothing shades like gray, tan, brown, green, cream, and other hues drawn from nature.

 In addition to the color palette, pay careful attention to the textures within your bedroom, especially around linens.
 Choose natural, textured fabrics that will add warm coziness to a space, such as wool, linen, and cotton.
-(Try these organic cotton percale sheets or natural linen sheets.)
+Try these

 Also, be sure to be on top of your organizing game if you’re striving for a Japandi bedroom.
 Japandi and messy are two things that never go together.
 “The sense of uncluttered order promotes relaxation and a better night’s sleep,” Machado-Rosas notes.